-The 100 day and First Annual Follow Up is particularly important for quality analysis and survival.
+For all other transplants, the 100 day and First Annual Follow Up is particularly important for quality analysis and survival.

 It is not necessary to catch up on completing all past annual follow up forms if these have not been reported.
-Completing only the latest annual follow up is recommended, unless otherwise requested by the Registry.
+Completing only the latest annual follow up is recommended, unless otherwise requested by ABMTRR.